qusers/Q/tutorials/T4L/README.md

   A large gap between the forward and reverse sums is the clearest sign that a stage is underconverged.
 - `-exp results.csv` scores against experiment; the file needs a `mutation` column and a `ddG_exp` column.
-RMSE, MUE and R are logged.
+The command logs RMSE, MUE, and R.
 - `-o` where to write the table.

-Mutations missing a leg are reported with a `NaN` ddG and listed in a warning, so an unfinished set is visible rather than quietly dropped.
+If a mutation is missing a leg, `qresfep_analyze` reports a `NaN` ddG and lists the mutation in a warning.
+This behavior keeps unfinished calculations visible.